Loop Example: Rectangles

 If we want to do this calculation more often with different data, we can use a script instead of an inline loop.

-To show how things can be done in different ways, instead of saving the content of the buffer (that is, the products of our data pairs) to a file we will copy its content to a new user defined element (of course, instead of discarding the buffer you could still save it
+To show how things can be done in different ways, instead of saving the content of the buffer (the products of our data pairs) to a file we will copy its content to a new user defined element (of course, instead of discarding the buffer you could still save it).

-In the first loop pass we not only read the data file into a user defined element, we also check whether it has an even number of numbers.
+In the first loop pass we not only read the data file into a user defined element, we also check whether it has an even number of data.

 You have to adapt the first line in the script if the data file has a different name than rectangles.